Autonomous vs Conversational Agentic Workflows in Logic Apps

 The Agent Loop within Logic Apps, with its “Think-Act-Reflect” cycle, transforms our familiar integration canvas into a dynamic decision-making engine.
 We can build multi-agent patterns—agent “handoffs” in which one agent completes a task and passes it to another, or “evaluator-optimizer” setups in which one agent generates a solution and another critiques and refines it.

 All this, while leveraging the robust, enterprise-ready connectors we already depend on.
-Our existing investments in integration infrastructure don’t become obsolete—they become more powerful.
+Our existing investments in integration infrastructure don’t become obsolete; they become more powerful.
 The knowledge we gained from debugging BizTalk orchestrations, understanding message flows, and designing for reliability?
 All of that remains valuable.
-Micorsoft simply upgrading our toolkit.
+Microsoft is simply upgrading our toolkit.

 Agentic orchestration frees us from the burden of explicit, step-by-step programming for every conceivable scenario.
 It allows us to design systems that are more resilient, more adaptive, and ultimately, more intelligent.
-It enables us to build solutions that don’t just execute business processes but actively participate in achieving business outcomes.
+It enables us to build solutions that not only execute business processes but also actively contribute to achieving business outcomes.

 Let’s cast aside the notion of purely deterministic choreography.
 Let us instead embrace the era of intelligent collaboration, where our meticulously crafted services become the powerful tools in the hands of autonomous, reasoning agents.